petarturukalo/micro-guitar-tuner/README.md

 ## Connections

-Ensure the mic and display use separate 3V3 and ground pins because the voltage ripple and noise introduced by the display ruins the operation of the mic.
-Also ensure the ground path back to the battery does not use the mic's ground pin, as from testing it can introduce noise into the ADC.

 ![fritzing](.images/fritzing.png)

-TODO
+- Ensure the mic and display use separate 3V3 and ground pins because the voltage ripple and noise introduced by the display ruins the operation of the mic.
+- Also ensure the ground path back to the battery does not use the mic's ground pin, as from testing it can introduce noise into the ADC.
-- give a summary of the pin conections
+- Connect the board's A1 pin to the mic's OUT pin.
+- Connect the board's PB9 pin to the display's SCK/SCL pin, and PB8 to SDA.
-- note the display and battery in the fritzing image aren't exactly the same as mine
+- Note the display in this image isn't the exact same as mine and that the actual battery is 600 mAh not 110 mAh.

 # DSP